- Diagnoses in the fourth quarter: 1 October – 31 December 2005

 - Following adjustment for reporting delay, the estimated numbers of AIDS diagnoses and deaths following AIDS occurring in the fourth quarter of 2005 were 80 and 24.

 - In comparison, 231 diagnoses of HIV infection, 49 diagnoses of AIDS and 28 deaths following AIDS were reported by 31 March 2006, to have occurred in the fourth quarter of 2004.

-- During the fourth quarter of 2004, 49 cases among males were reported as having newly acquired HIV infection identified by a negative test within the 12 months prior to diagnosis or the diagnosis of HIV seroconversion illness.
-A history of male homosexual contact only was reported in 45 (91.8%) cases.
+- During the fourth quarter of 2005, 45 cases among males were reported as having newly acquired HIV infection identified by a negative test within the 12 months prior to diagnosis or the diagnosis of HIV seroconversion illness.
+A history of male homosexual contact, with or without a history of injecting drug use, was reported in 40 (88.9%) cases.

 The Australian HIV Surveillance Report has been published on a quarterly basis from July 1990.
 Reports published from January 1994 are available below.
 Each report includes article(s) on topics of general interest in the epidemiology of HIV and related infections updates on the number of cases of newly diagnosed HIV infection and AIDS in Australia estimates of HIV incidence and prevalence among people seen through a network of sexual health clinics in Australia.

 The Australian HIV Surveillance Update provides a brief summary of HIV and AIDS diagnoses in the most recent quarter, the most recent year and cumulative counts.
 The Australian HIV Surveillance Update was published separately prior to the July 2000 issue of the Australian HIV Surveillance Report.
 Updates post April 2000 are included in the Australian HIV Surveilance Report.